• Blog

 3. Get regular Pap smears and HPV tests

-If you’ve never had a Pap smear (also called a Pap test) or HPV test before, rest assured that it’s a simple procedure.
-While it may feel a bit uncomfortable, it shouldn’t hurt.
-After the procedure, the cells are sent to a lab and examined under a microscope for signs of cervical cancer or cell changes that may become cervical cancer if not treated appropriately, called precancers.5,6 The HPV test looks for the human papillomavirus, which can cause cell changes that can lead to cervical cancer.6
+If you're new to Pap smears or HPV tests, don't worry—they're quick and simple.
+The collected cells are then sent to a lab for analysis to check for signs of cervical cancer or precancerous cells.5,6 The HPV test looks for the human papillomavirus, which can cause cell changes that can lead to cervical cancer.6

 Many women no longer need to get a Pap smear every year.
 These are the latest guidelines, according to ACOG and Centers for Disease Control and Prevention (CDC):3,7